Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

 The U.S. Open was preceded at its site by the Western & Southern Open, which moved from Ohio to New York as part of a “controlled environment” to limit travel.

-So Thiem took advantage of the chance to sneak into the club of champions.
+Thiem — barely, just barely — was the one who took advantage of the chance to sneak into the club of champions.

+“I want to congratulate Dominic on the first of many Grand Slam titles,” Zverev said.
+“I think this is not the only one.”

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports